 The Dark Room

-The Dark Room is a deep compositor for Cinema4D.
-I designed it to help with storyboarding and previsualisation of live composites and character animation.
+The Dark Room is a film and animation preview engine for Cinema4D.
+I designed it to help with story-boarding and previsualisation of live composites and character animation.